UK-MAC/TeaLeaf_HYPRE/README.md

 - If you didn't install HYPRE to `libs/hypre-2.9.0b' edit the TeaLeaf `Makefile` and specify the directory that you have installed HYPRE in.
 - In many case just typing `make` in the required software version will work.
+- Sometimes the hypre library will be in libs/hypre-2.9.0b/lib and sometimes libs/hypre-2.9.0b/lib64, depending the local system.

 If the MPI compilers have different names then the build process needs to notified of this by defining two environment variables, `MPI_COMPILER` and